Matricaria chamomile

 Botany

-Also known as "German chamomile", matricaria chamomile is native to Europe and northwestern Asia.
+Also known as "German chamomile", matricaria Chamomile is native to Europe and northwestern Asia.
 Today, it is widely cultivated in Eastern Europe, especially in Hungary.
 It is a highly aromatic herbaceous plant, up to sixty centimeters tall, with an erect stem, laciniate leaves, and white daisy-like inflorescences.

 It grows wild in meadows and open countryside, where it often becomes a weed.